Tree planting in South Oxfordshire

 If you have a garden, remember you can also plant trees there too, but just be mindful of any impact they may have on neighbouring properties as they grow.

-The first thing you need to do is to identify the land where you would like to plant trees.
-You’ll need to know who owns it and if that land is available and suitable for tree planting and get agreement with the landowner.
+1. Identify the land where you would like to plant trees.
+Find out who owns it and if that land is available and suitable for tree planting and arrange an agreement with the landowner.

 Please also see our Guide to Planting Trees for Community Groups.